rdfostrich/article-jws2018-ostrich/content/fundamentals.md

 Results show that this is an effective way of [reducing version reconstruction times](cite:cites tailr), but within the delta chain, an increase in version reconstruction times can still be observed.
-In order to avoid these increasing reconstruction times, we modify the delta chain structure slightly to make these times constant _independent_ of version.
+In order to avoid these increasing reconstruction times, we modify the delta chain structure slightly to make these times constant _independent_ of version, similar to [aggregated deltas](cite:cites vmrdf).
-We do this by instead of making deltas relative to each preceding delta, we make them relative to the closest preceding snapshot in the chain, as shown in [](#alternative-delta-chain).
+Instead of making deltas relative to each preceding delta, we make them relative to the closest preceding snapshot in the chain, as shown in [](#alternative-delta-chain).
 This allows version reconstruction to require only at most one delta and one snapshot for any version.
 While this does increase possible redundancies within delta chains, this can easily be compressed away,